Why you need a single source of truth for your PKM system

 A Single Source of Truth (SSOT) is a central location where you aggregate data or metadata about specific information.

-The idea is to have one reliable source to go to when you need to find something.
+The core idea is to have one reliable source to go to when you need to find or store something.
 If you have a single source of truth for your pictures, then you only need to check there to find what you need.
+If you have a single source of truth for your invoices, then it’s easy to file those.

-A single source of truth makes it easy to locate what you are looking for (i.e., helps with findability)
+A single source of truth makes it easy to locate what you are looking for (i.e., helps with findability), and it makes it a breeze to file new things.
+But it has other important benefits!

 Why you need a single source of truth for everything

-In a Personal Knowledge Management (PKM) system, having a single source of truth for each type of information and each project is of the utmost importance.
-A single source of truth is where you can go to either find all the information or to find where what you are looking for is located.
+In a Personal Knowledge Management (PKM) and even in a larger Personal Organization system, having a single source of truth for each type of information and each project is of the utmost importance.

-When there are multiple input sources for a certain type of information, it’s critical to decide where you want to store the information.
+When there are multiple input sources for a certain type of information, it’s critical to decide where you want to store that information.
 It may be okay to store it at multiple locations (either with or without duplicates), but you need to have a single source of truth.
+If you don’t, then you’ll keep wasting time, wondering where to store your information.

 Single source of truth example

 Continuing with the family pictures example, you certainly want to store them all in a single location, and then make sure to backup everything.
 Photos from your phone should go there.
 Pictures from your partner’s phone should go there.
 Photos from your camera should go there.
 Images that were received from friends as well.
 You get the point.
 In my case, the single source of truth for family pictures is my NAS.
 Every single picture we take ultimately goes in there.
-When I need to find one, I don’t have to think twice about where to start looking.
+When people share pictures with me through Facebook, Instagram or other online platforms, I save a copy and store it along with all my pictures on the NAS.
+When I need to find one, I don’t have to think twice about where to go.
 If I lose my phone, I generally won’t be worried about lost pictures.
+If Facebook takes down a post, my pictures are still there.
+If my friends lose their phone, my pictures are still there.

 Information types that benefit from having a single source of truth